-Parks in Focus, one of the youth programs our donors support, encourages middle schoolers to experience Yosemite in a variety of ways: as photographers, carefully framing their shots of granite domes, waterfalls and wildflowers; as ecological scholars, exploring ecosystems with rangers and naturalists; and as environmental caretakers, completing projects to help preserve the park.
+Parks in Focus, one of the youth programs our donors support, encourages middle schoolers to experience Yosemite in a variety of ways: as photographers, carefully framing their shots of granite domes, waterfalls and wildflowers; as ecological scholars, exploring ecosystems with naturalists; and as environmental caretakers, completing projects to help preserve the park.

 Our project coordinator recently spent time with a group of Parks in Focus students as they swapped cameras for work gloves to pull out non-native Cynosurus achinatus (bristly dogstail grass, or hedgehog dogtail) in Yosemite Valley; the low-lying area, located near the river, will eventually be restored to wetland.
 The students filled several large garbage bags with invasive plants, preventing the seeds from taking root and spreading.